bitcoin-s/bitcoin-s/docs/core/core-intro.md

 ```

-The `ByteVector` that is input to the `signFunction` should be the hash that is output from [`TransactionSignatureSerializer`](src/main/scala/org/bitcoins/core/crypto/TransactionSignatureSerializer.scala)'s `hashForSignature` method.
-Our in-memory [`ECKey`](src/main/scala/org/bitcoins/core/crypto/ECKey.scala) types implement the `Sign` API.
+The `ByteVector` that is input to the `signFunction` should be the hash that is output from [`TransactionSignatureSerializer`](/api/org/bitcoins/core/crypto/TransactionSignatureSerializer)'s `hashForSignature` method.
+Our in-memory [`ECKey`](/api/org/bitcoins/core/crypto/ECKey) types implement the `Sign` API.

 If you wanted to implement a new `Sign` api for a hardware wallet, you can easily pass it into the `TxBuilder`/`Signer` classes to allow for you to use those devices to sign with Bitcoin-S.

-This API is currently used to sign ordinary transactions with our [`Signer`](src/main/scala/org/bitcoins/core/wallet/signer/Signer.scala)s.
+This API is currently used to sign ordinary transactions with our [`Signer`](/api/org/bitcoins/core/wallet/signer/Signer)s.
 The `Signer` subtypes (i.e. `P2PKHSigner`) implement the specific functionality needed to produce a valid digital signature for their corresponding script type.

-#### Complete `TxBuilder` example

-For an example of how to use the `TxBuilder` please see [`TxBuilderExample.scala`](../doc/src/test/scala/TxBuilderExample.scala).

 ### Verifying a transaction's script is valid (does not check if UTXO is valid)